amadeus/IL2-Mission-Planner/README.md

 Use your package manager to download redis and webdis.
 Head to [Gavin's Stream Repo](https://github.com/gavincabbage/stream.il2missionplanner.com) and grab the load_scripts.sh and contents of the lua folder.
 Nothing else in that repo is especially necessary, and I believe the stock redis and webdis configs are fine for our purposes.
 Make sure redis and webdis are configured to start on boot and check for failures (I needed a delay after the redis start or webdis complained) then edit the webdis service file to execute the load_scripts.sh script as a POSTEXEC and make sure it can see the lua files.

 Now configure your web host of choice to reverse proxy the webdis commands on their port.
 I sent them to a WEBDIS subfolder for ease of integration with the map server.

+### API Server

+You're mostly on your own here.
+It's not too hard to get the docker running, and after that you'd need to direct traffic between it and your map server.
+You may need to tweak your dockerhub images to something more recent or compatible with your server's architecture.
+I personally found it not worth it for the minimal functionality, and may reimplement it in a different way down the road.